 Asthma symptoms also called asthma flare-ups or asthma attacks, are often caused by allergies and exposure to allergens such as pet dander, dust mites, pollen or mold.
 Non-allergic triggers include smoke, pollution or cold air or changes in weather.

+Asthma symptoms may be worse during exercise when you have a cold or during times of high stress.
 Children with asthma may show the same symptoms as adults with asthma: coughing, wheezing and shortness of breath.
 In some children, a chronic cough may be the only symptom.